Introduction to Python

 Me llamo Mariano SanzEstoy en el curso número 4Soy un estudiante del curso número 4

-We can define basic operations, such as addition, between several objects of a class.
-For example, if we have a class that represents a vector, we can define addition and multiplication between objects of that class
+We can define basic operations, such as addition, between multiple objects of a class.
+For example, if we have a class that represents a vector, we can define addition and multiplication between objects of that class.

 class Vector:def __init__(self, x, y):self.x = xself.y = ydef __add__(self, other):return Vector(self.x + other.x, self.y + other.y)def __mul__(self, other):return Vector(self.x * other.x, self.y * other.y)def __str__(self):return f"Vector ({self.x}, {self.y})"v1 = Vector(1, 2)v2 = Vector(3, 4)print(v1 + v2) # Vector (4, 6)print(v1 * v2) # Vector (3, 8)